 About Lunch

-Minnetonka Nutrition Services participates in the National School Lunch Program (NSLP).
-Menus are planned according to NSLP requirements, with each meal consisting of one to two ounces of meat or meat alternative, at least one serving of a fruit, a vegetable, grain or bread and eight ounces of milk.
-Lunches must meet one-third of the calories and recommended daily allowances (RDA) for key nutrients (protein, iron, calcium, Vitamin A, Vitamin C) based on age/grade group.
+Lunch meals are planned according to NSLP requirements, with each meal consisting of one to two ounces of meat or meat alternative, at least one serving of a fruit, a vegetable, grain or bread and eight ounces of milk.
 Serving sizes are those recommended in the USDA Dietary Guidelines.
 The serving sizes are appropriate to help teach students what a serving should look like.
 Choices of entrees are offered at each level to try to meet the food preference of students.

 Offer vs. serve